alpiepho/ubuntu-18.04-server-setup/README.md

 - run thru normal install
 - did not configure Wifi or download during install (for simplicity)

-After the install and first boot:
+## After the Install and First Boot

 - (Wifi Settings from top right) enable wifi and enter credentials
 - (from Settings app) disable various power settings